 • Does the tree have a good green color to it?
 Trees that are well hydrated will have a pretty green color to them.
 If there is a grey cast to the tree, it’s starting to wilt.

 • Are the needles holding tight to the branch?
 Fresh trees will hold onto their needles for quite some time after being cut.
-There are a couple ways to check to see if the tree will hold onto its needles.
+There are a couple of ways to check to see if the tree will hold onto its needles.
 I like to feel the needles.
 I grab the branch about six to eight inches from the tip between my thumb and forefinger and pull toward the tip.
 If no needles come off, that is a good sign.
-Another way to check is to pick the entire tree up and thump it on the ground a couple times.
-If brown needles fall off, that’s ok, but if green needles fall off, move on to another tree.
+Another way to check is to pick the entire tree up and thump it on the ground a couple of times.
+If brown needles fall off, that’s okay, but if green needles fall off, move on to another tree.

 • Are the needles still resilient?
 They should be flexible, not brittle.
 A resilient needle should be able to bend some without breaking.
 To check this, run a finger along the branch from the tip inward.
 The needles should spring back into place without breaking or falling off.

 • What does the tree smell like?
 The odor of the tree will depend on the species of tree, but it should have a light fragrance.
-If the tree has lost it’s fragrance altogether, it has most likely dried out too much.
+If the tree has lost its fragrance altogether, it has most likely dried out too much.
 You should be able to tell if the tree has an odor as you are checking for freshness.

 Once a tree has passed these freshness tests, I also look for stability.
 My wife decides how the tree will be decorated.
-Some years there are a lot of light weight frilly ornaments, but some years there are heavy glass ornaments or even some stuffed animals.
+Some years there are a lot of lightweight frilly ornaments, but some years there are heavy glass ornaments or even some stuffed animals.
 I always ask what the decorations will be before selecting a tree.

 Frasier fir trees are great when the heavy ornaments are being hung, but the frilly ornaments get lost in the thick branches.
 White pines have delicate branches and are perfect for the years with the frilly ornaments, but won’t hold the heavy glass.